genesiscommunitysuccess/docs/docs/04_web/12_forms/02_forms-filters.md

 ## Configure form using JSON schema (optional)

-For a customised approach, you can hard-code the `JSON schema` on the client, instead of providing a `resourceName`.
+You can configure the information that is retrieved from the server by providing a `JSON schema` on the client, instead of providing a `resourceName`.
 The `resourceName` gives you all the fields that have been specified in the event on the server.
-But, with a hard-coded schema, you can change the fields and the order.
+But, with a hard-coded schema, you can change the fields and their order.
 However, note that if a field changes name or type on the server, you will have to change this in the schema, or it will not work.

 The **JsonSchema.ts** file should be in the same folder as the file where you define the class of your route.

-Here is an example of a **JsonSchema.ts** file that would customise the `SampleUISchema` that we saw in the previous example:
+Here is an example of a **JsonSchema.ts** file that configures the information that is returned by the server:
 ```ts
 export const sampleJsonSchema = {
   type: 'object',